syncfusion-content/blazor-docs/blazor/spinner/spinner-integration.md

 # Spinner Integration in Blazor Spinner Component

-The Spinner component rendered with other Blazor components.
+The Spinner component is rendered with other Blazor components.
 For example, rendered the Blazor Tab component with Spinner component.
-To render the spinner inside the Tab component the Spinner is set as a child of the Tab component and show or hide the Spinner when Tab switching.
+To render the spinner inside the Tab component, the Spinner is set as a child of the Tab component and show or hide the Spinner when Tab switching.

-The following code explains the above behavior.

 ```cshtml